 Lead poisoning causes irreversible health effects, and there is no cure for lead poisoning.
 At very low levels of exposure in children, lead causes reduced IQ and attention span, hyperactivity, impaired growth, reading and learning disabilities, hearing loss, insomnia, and a range of other health, intellectual, and behavioral problems.
 At low levels, lead poisoning may not present identifiable symptoms, and a blood test is the only way to know if a child is poisoned.
 The Centers for Disease Control and Prevention (CDC) defines a blood lead level of 5 µg/dl as its reference value, indicating that steps should be taken to reduce ongoing lead exposure, though research has shown that even lower levels of exposure can cause health problems.

 At very high levels of exposure, which are now rare in the U.S., lead poisoning can cause mental retardation, coma, convulsions, and even death.
 Except for severely poisoned children, there is no medical treatment for this disease.
-While drug therapy can reduce high levels of lead in the body, it does not undo the harm caused to developing organs and systems.
+While drug therapy can reduce high levels of lead in the body, it does not reverse the harm caused to developing organs and systems.

 As lead poisoning rates have declined nationally, the disparities of this disease have increased.
 In some communities, the rate of exposure is about five times the national average, which is estimated at 1.6% of children ages one through five.
 In the U.S., children from poor families are more likely to be poisoned than those from higher-income families.
-African-American children are also at increased risk, when compared with both Hispanic and white children.
+African-American children are also at increased risk when compared with both Hispanic and white children.

 Sources of Lead